-The Rise of UX Design
+The Need for UX Design

-But the good news is: offenses like these can certainly be avoided.
+But the good news is offenses like these can certainly be avoided.
 So, how do you ensure your website leaves a glowing first impression on your visitors?

 UX design, or user experience design, is an interdisciplinary practice that focuses on the ways in which real people actually want to interact with your website or products.
 UX designers seek to develop products that are user-centered, helpful, and above all, a joy to use.